From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 Bordeaux has a reputation for being stuffy, pompous and bourgeois, partly due to the long history of producing exceptional wines associated with exclusivity, formal occasions and high prices.
 But bourgeois isn’t all that it used to be.
 As of late, Bordeaux is trying to shake its aristocratic vibe and appeal to the younger generation with affordable wine good enough for the table every day.

 Bordeaux has also been an important port city of trade for over 500 years, which grew prosperous and was synonymous with new ideas and influence.
-For three hundred years, the city was under English rule thanks to the marriage of Eleanor of Aquitaine to Henry Plantagenet, who became Henry II.
-So it’s not surprising that Bordeaux attracts a lot of British.
-The entire Aquitaine region is home to the most Brits of all of France’s regions.
+The city was under English rule for three hundred years thanks to the marriage between Eleanor of Aquitaine and Henry Plantagenet, who became King Henry II.
+Maybe that’s why Bordeaux attracts a lot of British tourists and Expats.

 Cité-du-Vin is a new world-class wine museum in a futuristic building made with aluminum and glass overlooking the Garonne, which cost €62 million.
 It houses wine bottles from every wine-producing country in the world- more than 80 in total.
 Trust me when I say there is nothing else like it in Europe, and it’s a must-see.